Accelerating Natural Gradient Descent for PINNs with Randomized Numerical Linear Algebra: A modular and scalable framework for Natural Gradient Descent

+We are finally ready to combine the ingredients described so far and introduce the two primary algorithmic contributions of this paper: matrix-free NGD with randomized Nystr{\"o}m preconditioning (Nystr{\"o}mNGD) and matrix-free NGD with RPCholesky preconditioning (RPCholNGD).
+To emphasize the modularity of our framework, we first formulate Natural Gradient Descent as a meta-algorithm (\Cref{alg:ngd_framework}) that delegates the computation of the descent direction to a specific solver routine.
+This allows us to seamlessly swap between a direct solver based on the full Gramian (\Cref{alg:dir_full_gramian}) and a matrix-free iterative solver (\Cref{alg:dir_matrix_free}).
+The matrix-free solver, in turn, accepts a preconditioner builder, enabling the construction of Nystr{\"o}mNGD (\Cref{alg:prec_nystrom}) and RPCholNGD (\Cref{alg:prec_rpchol}) simply by exchanging the preconditioning strategy.

+A key advantage of Nystr{\"o}mNGD and RPCholNGD over standard NGD is their reduced and tunable memory footprint.
+Excluding the memory required for the matvec function, which depends on the strategy chosen from \Cref{sec:matvecs_strategies} but can be bounded to $\calO(pB)$ using a batch size $B$, the preconditioner requires storing at most $2\ell$ vectors of length $p$.
+This footprint is comparable to the memory complexity of L-BFGS with a history size of $\ell$.
+Consequently, the parameter $\ell_{\max}$ provides explicit control over memory consumption, allowing the method to scale to larger networks.
+Naturally, smaller values of $\ell_{\max}$ may result in a weaker preconditioner and a higher number of inner pCG iterations, but the algorithm remains fully operational.

+\paragraph{Algorithmic details} In the general NGD meta-algorithm, once the search direction $\vd_k$ is computed, a line search is performed to update the iterate (lines~\ref{alg_line:linesearch} and~\ref{alg_line:update}).
+In practice, we found that a standard Armijo backtracking line search \cite{wright_numerical_2006} suffices, bypassing the need for logarithmic grid searches as proposed in \cite{muller_achieving_2023,jnini_gauss-newton_2024}.

-\paragraph{Adaptation of rank parameter $\ell$} The rank parameter $\ell$ controls the computational cost of the preconditioner and should ideally scale with the effective dimension $d_{\mathrm{eff}}(\mu)$ \cite[Theorem 5.1]{frangella_randomized_2023}.
-As $d_{\mathrm{eff}}(\mu)$ is not directly accessible, we estimate $\ell$ adaptively.
-Following \cite[Section 5.4.2]{frangella_randomized_2023}, we do it by monitoring the ratio $\hat{\lambda}_\ell / \mu$: if it goes above $10$, we double $\ell$ for the next iteration, up to a prescribed maximum $\ell_{\max}$.
-Otherwise, we reduce $\ell$ to the smallest index satisfying $\hat{\lambda}_\ell / \mu > 10$, adding a small offset (e.g., $1$ or $2$) to avoid oscillations.
+\paragraph{Nystr{\"o}mNGD: Matrix-free NGD with randomized Nystr{\"o}m preconditioning} In Nystr{\"o}mNGD (\Cref{alg:prec_nystrom}), the randomized Nystr{\"o}m approximation already yields an estimate $\hat{\lambda}_1$ of the largest eigenvalue of $\mG(\vtheta)$, which we use to compute the regularization parameter $\mu$.
+Furthermore, the rank parameter $\ell$ dictates the computational cost of the preconditioner and should ideally scale with the effective dimension $d_{\mathrm{eff}}(\mu)$ \cite[Theorem 5.1]{frangella_randomized_2023}.
+Since $d_{\mathrm{eff}}(\mu)$ is not directly accessible, we adaptively estimate $\ell$.
+Following \cite[Section 5.4.2]{frangella_randomized_2023}, we achieve this by monitoring the ratio $\hat{\lambda}_\ell / \mu$: if it exceeds $10$, we increase $\ell$ up to a prescribed maximum $\ell_{\max}$ (line~\ref{alg_line:increase_ell_nystrom}).
+Otherwise, we reduce $\ell$ to the smallest index satisfying $\hat{\lambda}_\ell / \mu < 10$, adding a small offset (e.g., $1$ or $2$) to prevent oscillations (line~\ref{alg_line:decrease_ell_nystrom}).